 When are MDLs Needed?

 As mentioned before, multidistrict litigation typically involves multiple individual lawsuits filed across several federal district courts.
-These cases include individuals who suffered the same injuries or outcomes and are looking for compensation from a shared defendant.
+These cases include individuals who suffered similar injuries or outcomes, as a result of the similar wrongful conduct, and who are seeking compensation from a shared defendant or group of defendants.
 As you can imagine, separately litigating each lawsuit would require a lot of time and many resources.

-These cases are consolidated into multidistrict litigation to save time, money, and resources.
-A single judge will then be chosen to oversee the proceedings, based on where the discovery materials are, the convenience of the witnesses, and the locations of most of the actions.
-They will then proceed over the MDL in a single courtroom.
-The judge will appoint a council of attorneys to coordinate pretrial and discovery proceedings with this federal court.
-Unlike class-action lawsuits, you will retain your individual attorney when these lawsuits are consolidated.
+These cases are consolidated into multidistrict litigation to gain efficiency, saving time, money, and resources.
+A single judge is chosen by the JPML to oversee the proceedings, based on certain factors, such as where the discovery materials are, the convenience of the witnesses, and the locations of most of the actions.
+Once the cases are transferred to the MDL court for consolidated pretrial proceedings, injured parties will then proceed in the MDL in a single courtroom.
+The assigned judge will appoint a committee of attorneys to coordinate pretrial and discovery proceedings in the MDL federal court.

 These pretrial and discovery proceedings include: